agusmakmun/agusmakmun.github.io/_posts/2019-08-11-life-insurance-cover-letter.markdown

 ![gif](https://d1usw6tyldpxhi.cloudfront.net/2019-08-11-cover_letter_giphy.gif "GIF")

 ### Let's do this❗️
-During the agent's DocuSign session, an empty cover letter will appear.
+During the agent's Quote & Apply DocuSign session, an empty cover letter will appear.
 It's optional, but we suggest providing details on anything you think the underwriter might question.

 ### Example Cover Letter
 To Whom It May Concern: